-Dr. Richard Grondin, Ph.D., graduated in 1997 from Laval University College of Medicine in Quebec City (Canada) with a doctorate degree in neurobiology.
-Dr. Grondin currently holds the academic position of Associate Professor of Anatomy and Neurobiology at the University of Kentucky College of Medicine, in addition to fulfilling the role of Study Director for the University of Kentucky Good Laboratory Practice (GLP) Neuroscience Center.
-Dr. Grondin has been serving as scientific member on the University of Kentucky Institutional Animal Care and Use Committee (IACUC) since 2005.
+Dr. Richard C. Grondin, Ph.D., graduated in December 1997 from Laval University College of Medicine in Quebec City (Canada) with a doctorate degree in Neurobiology.
+Dr. Grondin currently holds the academic position of Associate Professor of Neuroscience at the University of Kentucky College of Medicine.

-My research interests include developping new treatment strategies for Huntington’s disease and Parkinson’s disease.
+The Grondin laboratory focuses on developping new treatment strategies for Huntington’s disease and Parkinson’s disease.
 One promising treatment approach is to use a technique known as RNA interference to silence the expression of genes of interest with the goal of potentially slowing or preventing disease progression.
 This can be acheived by using either adeno-associated virus (AAV) vectors carrying short hairpin ribonucleic acid (shRNA) or small interfering RNA (siRNA) constructs designed to reduce production of target-specific proteins, such as huntingtin and alpha-synuclein.
 These compounds are delivered directly into brain regions affected by the disease process.
-These potentially disease-modifying therapies are studied in non-human primates and the effects of these experimental treatments are evaluated using a variety of methods, including behavioral, neurochemical and neuropathological methods.
+These potentially disease-modifying therapies are studied in vertebrate animals and the effects of these experimental treatments are evaluated using a variety of methods, including behavioral, neurochemical and neuropathological methods.

 Blalock*, Grondin*, Chen, Thibault O., Thibault V., Pandya, Dowling, Zhang, Sullivan, Porter, Landfield.
 Age-related gene expression in hippocampus proper compared to dentate gyrus is selectively associated with metabolic syndrome variables in rhesus monkeys.J.
 Neurosci.
 30(17):6058-6071, (2010).
 PMID: 20427664. *Co-first author